whloo-rebel-scum/python_web_scrape/README.md

     - TODO: saving operations:
         - checking for existing saved stop
         - getting predictions for all saved stops
-        - eliminating whitespace from user input for Y and N
     - TODO: etc
         - printing data frames without extra prints
         - putting code into more functions for better readability